-This topic describes how to add a TCP listener to an SLB instance.
-TCP provides reliable and accurate data delivery at relatively low connection speeds and therefore is applicable to services such as file transmission, email sending or receiving, and remote logon.
+This topic describes how to add a Transmission Control Protocol (TCP) listener to a Server Load Balancer (SLB) instance.
+TCP provides reliable and accurate data delivery at relatively low connection speeds.
+Therefore, TCP is applicable in scenarios such as file transmission, email sending or receiving, and remote logons.
 You can add a TCP listener to forward TCP requests.

 An SLB instance is created.
 For more information, see Create an SLB instance.